 The trial attorney has an initial obligation to become familiar with the contents of all evidence in the investigative file.
 Moreover, the trial attorney should also seek any additional evidence bearing upon the allegations of the complaint.
 When such evidence arguably supports further complaint allegations, the trial attorney should bring such evidence to the Regional Office's attention.
-Likewise, when such evidence arguably undermines any complaint allegations, the trial attorney should bring such evidence to the Regional Office's attention.
+Likewise, when such evidence arguably undermines any complaint allegations, the trial attorney should bring such evidence.